-While there are several platforms that have sprung up across the country that combine yoga and cannabis in various ways, included Ganja Yoga and M.Y.
-Chronic Relief, one that I have been most interested in is Sanna CBD Yoga, which primarily operates on the East Coast of the U.S. Not only is this platform using cannabis and yoga for wellness, but they are creating community and fostering conversations about this topic.
+Several platforms that have sprung up across the country that combine yoga and cannabis in various ways, including Ganja Yoga and Sanna CBD Yoga, which primarily operates on the East Coast of the U.S. Not only is this platform using cannabis and yoga for wellness, but they are creating community and fostering conversations about this topic.

 Why do Cannabis and Yoga pair together so well?

 When yoga and cannabis are combined, whether it is in the CBD form or the THC (psychoactive) form, a beautiful harmonious process occurs.
 Cannabis and Yoga work synergistically to relax the body and the mind, guiding practitioners to a deep meditative state, and enhancing the connection to themselves and the world around them.
 Additionally, focus and sensitivity are enhanced, therefore awakening interoception and creating a feeling of oneness, lightness and bliss.
 The breath deepens and tight muscles begin to relax, inflammation and pain is decreased, and as a result, mobility is enhanced.
 Most importantly, people’s endocannabinoid systems are stimulated and in many instances awaken, the body begins a shift to balance, and the perception of Cannabis as a dangerous substance starts to change.
 (Estefania Valencia)